brucemack/kc1fsz-rc1/README.md

 [can be seen here](https://www.youtube.com/watch?v=HBwrpokd7FI).
 * A demonstration video of the soft console [can be seen here](https://www.youtube.com/watch?v=gWjOw0UzMgY).
 * The schematic for the main radio interface board [is here](https://github.com/brucemack/kc1fsz-rc1/blob/main/hw/if-2/plots/if-2.pdf).
-* The schematic for the microcontrollre board [is here](https://github.com/brucemack/kc1fsz-rc1/blob/main/hw/digital-2/plots/digital-2.pdf).
+* The schematic for the microcontroller board [is here](https://github.com/brucemack/kc1fsz-rc1/blob/main/hw/digital-2/plots/digital-2.pdf).
 * The hardware project for the LoRa integration [is here](https://github.com/brucemack/lora-r2).
 * The software project for the LoRa integration [is here](https://github.com/brucemack/remote-probe).